 The parent, co-parent, spouse or adult relative caretaker lives in “Indian Country.”
 "Indian Country" includes all lands within the limits of any reservation, allotment (also known as “trust” land), and dependent Indian communities.
 Living near reservation areas, or in areas next to reservations, are not considered Indian Country, unless they are also allotted land or within a dependent Indian community.
 There are no dependent Indian communities in Washington at this time.

 The percentage of Indian adults in the area of Indian Country that are not employed is at least 50 percent or greater.
-(See 1997 Not Employed Rates, 1999 Not Employed Rates and 2001 Not Employed Rates tables.)
+(See 1997 Not Employed Rates, 1999 Not Employed Rates, 2001 Not Employed Rates tables, and 2013 Not Employed Rates tables.)

 Different mailing and residential addresses.